BaseLearner24/TodoList_Project/README.md

 # TodoList_Project
-This is a project on a todo list (HTML, CSS, and JavaScript are being used).
+This is project demonstrates my knowledge about Front-End development in making a Todo-list.
+Using HTML,CSS, AND JavaScript.